Alia Bhatt: Early work and breakthrough (2012–2015)

-Dismayed by the critical response to Student of the Year, Bhatt was keen to play a better role.
-She found it in Imtiaz Ali's road film Highway (2014), in which she starred as a lonely teenage girl who develops Stockholm syndrome after being abducted.
+Dismayed by the critical response to Student of the Year, Bhatt was keen to play a challenging role.
+She found it in Imtiaz Ali's coming-of-age film Highway (2014), in which she starred as a young woman from a wealthy family who, after being abducted, develops Stockholm syndrome towards her captor (played by Randeep Hooda).
 She took diction lessons to improve her Hindi, and was challenged by the emotional and physical requirements of the part.
 Ali shot the film sequentially and several scenes were improvised on set based on Bhatt's reactions.
-She has said that several aspects of her character's journey mirrored her own, as it was the first time she experienced situations that were different from her own privileged upbringing.
+She said that several aspects of her character's journey mirrored her own, as it was the first time she experienced situations that were different from her own privileged upbringing.
 Ronnie Scheib of Variety took note of her "endearingly cockeyed perf" and commended her for "bringing an underlying sadness and wistful intelligence" to her part.
 The film underperformed at the box office, though Bhatt won the Filmfare Critics Award for Best Actress and also gained a Best Actress nomination at the ceremony.
-She next appeared in Vikas Bahl's short film on women's safety, entitled Going Home.
+Also that year, she led Going Home, a short film directed by Vikas Bahl for Vogue India to promote women's safety.

 Continuing her collaboration with Johar's company, Dharma Productions, Bhatt starred in the romantic films 2 States and Humpty Sharma Ki Dulhania (both 2014).
 The former was an adaptation of Chetan Bhagat's novel of the same name, and is about two management students who have trouble convincing their parents of their relationship.
 For her role as a headstrong Tamil girl, she learnt to speak her lines in Tamil with help from a tutor.
-Shubhra Gupta of The Indian Express was appreciative of Bhatt, labelling her a "surprise" and "easy and fresh and natural".
-She played the titular Punjabi girl who has an affair before her wedding with a flirtatious Punjabi boy, Rakesh, in Humpty Sharma Ki Dulhania, directed by Shashank Khaitan, which was described as a tribute to Dilwale Dulhania Le Jayenge (1995) by Johar.
-Writing for India Today, Rohit Khilnani thought that Bhatt had pitched in "one of her best performances so far", though Nandini Ramnath of Mint found her lacking in subtlety, writing that she was "more comfortable acting out her feelings through dialogue and actions".
+Shubhra Gupta of The Indian Express was appreciative of Bhatt, labelling her "easy and fresh and natural.”
+She played a girl who has an affair before her wedding, in Humpty Sharma Ki Dulhania, directed by Shashank Khaitan.
+It was described as a tribute to Dilwale Dulhania Le Jayenge (1995) by Johar.
+Writing for India Today, Rohit Khilnani thought that Bhatt had pitched in "one of her best performances so far,” though Nandini Ramnath of Mint found her lacking in subtlety, writing that she was "more comfortable acting out her feelings through dialogue and actions.”
 Both films were commercially successful, each earning over ₹1 billion worldwide.
-Her accomplishments in 2014 established her career.
+The box-office performances of her films in 2014 established her career.

 Bhatt reunited with Bahl for the romantic comedy Shaandaar.
 Released in 2015, the film features Shahid Kapoor and Bhatt as insomniacs who fall in love during a destination wedding.
-Kunal Guha of Mumbai Mirror criticised the film and wrote that Bhatt "socks life into her character but fails to pump any into this film".
+Kunal Guha of Mumbai Mirror criticised the film and wrote that Bhatt "socks life into her character but fails to pump any into this film.”
 The film did not perform well commercially.